-The Real Estate Council (TREC) Foundation has pledged more than $300,000 in grants to further expand its investment in the three-year, community-driven Dallas Catalyst Project partnership to revitalize the Forest District neighborhood in South Dallas alongside St. Philip’s School and Community Center, Cornerstone Baptist Church, and CitySquare.
+The Real Estate Council (TREC) Community Investors has pledged more than $300,000 in grants to further expand its investment in the three-year, community-driven Dallas Catalyst Project partnership to revitalize the Forest District neighborhood in South Dallas alongside St. Philip’s School and Community Center, Cornerstone Baptist Church, and CitySquare.

 The grants are as follows:

 - St. Philip’s School and Community Center will receive $150,000 for exterior improvements to the façade and landscaping outside its retail space at 1624-28 Martin Luther King Jr. Boulevard, which currently houses three locally owned businesses: Sunnyside Athletic Club, House of Parts, and Clippin Crownz 4Christ Barber Shop